 San Mateo has about 41,250 housing units; roughly half are rental units and half are occupied by homeowners, which are also split almost evenly between single-family and multi-family residences.
 Older homes are common in San Mateo, with almost 50 percent being 60 years or older.
 Local housing costs are very high, driven by high demand and a lack of production, which is due to a variety of factors including lack of available land and regulatory limits.
-The average cost for a single-family home in San Mateo is about \$1.7 million, up more than 80 percent in just five years.
-A typical rental unit costs \$2,900 a month, 31 percent higher than five years ago.
-With the current median annual income of \$175,000, a four-person household in San Mateo could comfortably afford to purchase a home priced at up to \$700,000 - less than half of the realistic cost.
-Even with the high housing costs, the city population continues to increase and is anticipated to grow by up to 55,000 people by 2040, based on the preliminary land use map that was selected to be part of the City's 2040 General Plan Update.
+The average cost for a single-family home in San Mateo is about \$1.7 million, up more than 80 percent in just five years.5 A typical rental unit costs \$2,900 a month, 31 percent higher than five years ago.
+With the current median annual income of \$175,000, a four-person household in San Mateo could comfortably afford to purchase a home priced at up to \$700,000 - less than half of the realistic cost.6 Even with the high housing costs, there is ongoing demand for new affordable and market rate housing to meet current and future needs and keep pace with job growth in the City and the larger Bay Area region.

-2.2 Legislative Context
+2.2 LEGISLATIVE CONTEXT